philrz/super/docs/commands/super.md

 ### JSON Auto-detection: Super vs. Plain

-Since [Super JSON](../formats/jsup.md) is a superset of plain JSON, `super` must be careful in whether it interprets input as either format.
+Since [Super JSON](../formats/jsup.md) is a superset of plain JSON, `super` must be careful how it distinguishes the two cases when performing auto-inference.
 While you can always clarify your intent with the `-i jsup` or `-i json`, `super` attempts to "just do the right thing" when you run it with Super JSON vs. plain JSON.